plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

    // Ellipses specify that one or more arguments can be provided but don't restrict the types Command print(...);

-By default, a command node finishes when the executive receives a *command handle* for its command, via the |PLEXIL| external interface (see the Interfacing section of this manual).
+By default, a ``Command`` node finishes when the executive receives a *command handle* for its command, via the |PLEXIL| external interface (see the Interfacing section of this manual).
 See :ref:`Resource Model <ResourceModel>` for a description of command handles.